RapidRiverSoftware/rapidriversoftware.github.io/_case_studies/essayjack.markdown

 With a reliable test suite in place, we began refactoring.
 The first major area we tackled was the template editor.
 Rebuilding this key feature was a crucial step in moving the product into a phase where it was open for extension.
 The refactoring put us in a good place for a front-end revamp to be considered.

-A design firm called Digital Natives were brought in at this point to design a brand new app for EssayJack.
+A design firm called <a href="http://d-n.io/essayjack/" target="_blank" rel="noopener noreferrer">Digital Natives</a> were brought in at this point to design a brand new app for EssayJack.
 Our goal was to bring this reimagined EssayJack to life.
 The complex essay editor had a lot of moving parts, so we needed a solution that would give us a way to manage state and provide us with a view layer.
 We went with React.

 The re-design of the frontend was an intense period of development for us, carried out over a four month period.
 We turned off access to the old app once EssayJack users were comfortably using the new app.
 Thus bidding farewell to the beta phase of the project.